coreos/etcd-operator/doc/user/backup_config.md

 See [AWS deployment](../../example/deployment-aws.yaml).
 This is essentially saving backups on an instance of AWS EBS.

+## PV on OpenStack Cinder

+Snapshotting to Cinder is done by passing flag `--pv-provisioner=kubernetes.io/cinder` as a runtime flag to the operator.
+This will save snapshots to a dynamically created Cinder volume.

 ## S3 on AWS

 Saving backups to S3 is also supported.
 The S3 backup policy can be set at two levels:
 - **operator level:** The same S3 configurations (bucket and secret names) will be used for all S3 backup enabled clusters created by the operator
 - **cluster level:** Each cluster can specify its own S3 configuration.

 If configurations for both levels are specified then the cluster level configuration will override the operator level configuration.